-The By-Laws, the Purpose and Values of the Iberdrola Group, the General Sustainable Development Policy and the other corporate policies express the Company's focus on the creation of shared sustainable value for the Stakeholders related to its business activity and its institutional reality, in accordance with the commitments made in the Code of Ethics.
+The By-Laws, the Purpose and Values of the Iberdrola Group, the General Sustainable Development Policy and the other corporate policies express the Company's focus on the creation of shared sustainable value with its shareholders and taking into consideration the other Stakeholders related to its business activity and its institutional reality, in accordance with the commitments made in the Code of Ethics.

-It is not possible to achieve the social interest and develop a responsible and sustainable business model without the strong engagement of the Company's Stakeholders, which are defined as those groups and entities whose decisions and opinions have an influence thereon and who, at the same time, are affected by the Group's activities.
+It is not possible to achieve the social interest and develop a responsible and sustainable business model without the strong engagement in its enterprise of the Company's Stakeholders, which are defined as those groups and entities whose decisions and opinions have an influence thereon and who, at the same time, are affected by its activities.

-The Company makes the commitment to involve all of its Stakeholders in the social dividend generated by its activities, whether directly or in cooperation with foundations linked to the Group, which dividend is understood as the sustainable contribution of value, including the advancement of business communities which the Company participates in and leads, both from the economic viewpoint and from the perspective of business ethics, the promotion of diversity, equality, inclusion, the sense of belonging, and justice, and the encouragement of innovation and protection of the environment through the generation of quality employment that ensures equal opportunity and non-discrimination in people management, as well as leadership in the fight against climate change.
+The Company makes the commitment to involve all of its Stakeholders in the social dividend generated by its activities, whether directly or in cooperation with foundations linked to the Group, which dividend is understood as the contribution of value that its activities entail for them, particularly including the advancement of business communities which the Company participates in and leads, both from the economic viewpoint and from the perspective of business ethics, the promotion of diversity, equality, inclusion, the sense of belonging and justice, the encouragement of innovation and protection of the environment, the generation of quality employment that ensures equal opportunity and non-discrimination in people management, as well as leadership in the fight against climate change.

-This social dividend measures the direct, indirect and induced impacts of the Company's activities included in the company object for all of its Stakeholders in the economic, social and environmental areas, and particularly its contribution to the achievement of the Sustainable Development Goals ("SDGs") approved by the United Nations (UN).
+This social dividend measures the positive direct, indirect and induced economic, social and environmental impacts of the Company's activities included in the company object for all of its Stakeholders, particularly through its contribution to the achievement of the Sustainable Development Goals ("SDGs") approved by the United Nations (UN) and its commitment to the best environmental, social and corporate governance practices.

-The Company's Stakeholders also have a leading role in corporate reputation, which is understood as their set of perceptions regarding the company.
+The Company's Stakeholders have a leading role in its corporate reputation, which is understood as their set of perceptions regarding a company.
 These perceptions are quite important, as they determine the decisions of the Stakeholders to invest, purchase or make recommendations, which directly affect the long-term sustainability of a company.

-In line with the foregoing, one of the main principles of the Reputational Risk Framework Policy is to proactively manage the Company's Stakeholders in order to include their expectations within the Group's management and to mitigate the related risks, all through the Global Stakeholder Engagement Model of the Iberdrola Group (the "Global Engagement Model").
+In line with the foregoing, one of the main principles of the Reputational Risk Framework Policy is to proactively manage the Company's Stakeholders in order to include their expectations within the management of the Group's companies and to mitigate the related risks, all through the Global Stakeholder Engagement Model of the Iberdrola Group (the "Global Engagement Model").

-Furthermore, appropriate management of the Company's Stakeholders decisively contributes to the achievement of the purpose of the Policy on Respect for Human Rights, which is to formalise the Group's commitment to the human rights recognised under domestic and international law and to define the general principles that the Group will apply for due diligence in the human rights area.
+Furthermore, appropriate management of the Company's Stakeholders decisively contributes to the achievement of the purpose of the Policy on Respect for Human Rights, which is to formalise the commitment of the Group's companies to the human rights recognised under domestic and international law and to define the general principles that will be applied within the boundary of the Group for due diligence in the human rights area.
 In fulfilling these responsibilities, and within the framework of the law and the By-Laws and the guidelines for conduct that take shape in the Purpose and Values of the Iberdrola Group, the Board of Directors hereby approves this Stakeholder Engagement Policy (the "Policy").

-The purpose of this Policy is to establish the general framework for the Group's relations with its Stakeholders in all of its activities and operations, in order to:
+The purpose of this Policy is to establish the general framework for the relations of the Group's companies with their respective Stakeholders within the framework of their activities and operations, in order to: